royce-c/Comm-Docs/docs/task3.md

 Use the git push command to push the changes to the new branch on GitHub.

 `git push -u origin new-branch`

+## Conclusion

+In conclusion, working with branches on GitHub is an essential part of version control.
+It allows you to work on different versions of your codebase without affecting the main branch.
+By following the 7 steps outlined in this documentation, you can create a new branch, make changes to your code, and push those changes to GitHub.
+This ensures that your work is organized and easily manageable.
+Remember to always create a new branch before making any changes to your code, and to push your changes to GitHub regularly to avoid losing any progress.